-1. For applications consistent with the Specific Plan/s land uses and in substantial conformance development standards, applications for new development are to be approved administratively.
+1. For applications consistent with the Specific Plan/s land uses and in substantial conformance development standards, applications for new development are to be approved through a Plot Plan and potentially a Conditional Use Permit depending on the use.
+A Plot Plan for the Project is anticipated to be considered by City Council concurrent with this Specific Plan.
 2. For Uses identified with a "C" in Section 3 of this Specific Plan.
 3. For requests that exceed the provisions of Section 3 of this Specific Plan.
 4. City Council actions are preceded by a Planning Commission recommendation.

 The minor modifications described and listed above are not comprehensive.
-Any modification that is deemed by the Community Development Director to be in substantial conformance with the purpose and intent of the Specific Plan shall be permitted.
+Any modification that is deemed by the Community

+Development Director to be in substantial conformance with the purpose and intent of the Specific Plan shall be permitted.